What To Expect

 - A prescribed retainer for our comprehensive (Phase II) patients is provided upon completion of treatment.
 There is a replacement fee for each additional retainer that is lost, broken, or no longer fits due to non-compliance.

 What Doesn’t My Investment Include?

 - Work performed at other dental offices outside our orthodontic practice.

 - If an accident or injury occurs during treatment which results in TMJ (Temporo-Mandibular-Joint) complications, additional orthodontics, orthognathic surgery, etc, a fee adjustment may be required to complete treatment under these unusual circumstances.

 - Excessive breakage and damage to appliances.

-We accept assignment of benefits for most insurance plans.
+- We accept the assignment of benefits for most insurance plans.
 By doing this, the family’s out-of-pocket expense is substantially lower.
-If we do not accept assignment of benefits from your plan, we will be happy to file claims so that the insured can be reimbursed directly.
+If we do not accept the assignment of benefits from your plan, we will be happy to file claims so that the insured can be reimbursed directly.
 Should there be any change in your policy prior to full payment of the insurance benefit, please contact our office immediately so adjustments may be made to your contract.